TREC-RAG/trec-rag.github.io/docs/_posts/2024-07-19-2024-track-guidelines.md

 ## Next Steps

 We encourage participants to start encoding the MS MARCO V2.1 segment corpus (120+ million) using their favourite retrieval system.
-We will soon release the test topics and once released would give a single week submitting their participating runs.
+We will soon release the test topics and once released would give a week or two to submit their participating runs.

 We encourage the community to provide us with constructive feedback regarding any task, or require us to further clarify any task.
 Please feel free to reach out to us via Twitter/Discord!